-Our financial objectives for 2006 assume no deterioration or improvement in the overall economy from that experienced during the fourth quarter of 2005.
+Our financial objectives for 2005 assume no deterioration or improvement in the overall economy from that experienced during the fourth quarter 2004.
 Specific guidance is as follows:

-- We expect to generate normalized free cash flow in excess of 100% of net income, or approximately \$270 million to \$280 million.
-Normalized free cash flow excludes \$113.4 million of federal tax payments and approximately \$60 million of payments for capital and other expenditures that relate to 2005 that will be made during 2006. - We anticipate using our free cash flow to continue to repurchase shares of our common stock under our existing \$216.2 million share repurchase program and our \$275.0 million share repurchase program approved by our board of directors in January 2006.
-We also anticipate using our free cash flow to continue to pay quarterly cash dividends. - We anticipate diluted earnings per share of \$1.90 to \$1.93. - We are targeting internal growth from core operations to be approximately 5.0%, with 3.5% attributable to price increases and 1.5% attributable to volume growth. - We anticipate purchasing approximately \$315 million of property and equipment, net of sales of property and equipment.
+- We expect to generate free cash flow in excess of \$260 million. - We anticipate using our free cash flow to continue to repurchase shares of our common stock under our \$275.0 million share repurchase program approved by our board of directors in October 2004 and to continue to pay quarterly cash dividends. - We anticipate diluted earnings per share of \$1.65 to \$1.70. - We are targeting internal growth from core operations to be in the range of 4.0% to 4.5%, with 2.5% attributable to price increases and 1.5% to 2.0% attributable to volume growth. - We anticipate purchasing approximately \$300 million of property and equipment.